 Cut your fabric Measurement A by Measurement B. Make sure the stretchy-ness is going side to side.
 If you are making an adult size, you may need to piece two pieces together, depending on the width of your fabric.

-Step 2: Assemble the cover up.
+Step 2: Assemble the cover-up.

 - If you are working with a fabric that frays, you should fold the fabric over 1/4 inch and press, fold over another 1/4 inch, press again and sew along the edge to make a narrow hem.

 Load your bobbin with elastic thread and start shirring around the top.
 Make the shirring lines about 1/2 inch apart.
-If you need better instructions on how to shirr, be sure to check out my shirred sundress tutorial.)
+(If you need more in-depth instructions on how to shirr, be sure to check out my shirred sundress tutorial.)

-Try on the cover up and use a measuring tape to decide how long the shoulder straps need to be.
+Try on the cover-up and use a measuring tape to decide how long the shoulder straps need to be.
 (Measurement C.) (You might want to add an inch to this number to account for any error.)

 Cut two straps by Measurement C by 2 inches wide for a child or 3 inches wide for an adult.
-(I cut my daughters straps 13 inches long, this left an inch or two extra fabric on each strap- I wanted extra strap length, for alteration down the road.
+(I cut my daughter’s straps 13 inches long, this left an inch or two extra fabric on each strap- I wanted extra strap length, for alteration down the road.
 I cut mine 16 inches and this did not leave any extra length.)

 Fold the straps in half right sides together and sew 1/4 inch from the edge.
 Flip the straps right side out.
 If your fabric frays, finish the short edges with your preferred finishing technique.

 Hem the bottom of the cover-up.
 (If your fabric is knit, you can leave it un-hemmed, or fold the edge over 1/2 inch and hem.
-If you are working with a fabric that frays, you should fold the fabric over 1/4 inch and press, fold over another 1/4 inch, press again and sew along the edge to make a narrow hem. )
+If you are working with a fabric that frays, you should fold the fabric over 1/4 inch and press, fold over another 1/4 inch, press again, and sew along the edge to make a narrow hem. )

 You are done!

-I don’t usually go for the smiley pictures, but I am in love with her little gap toothed smile right now!
+I don’t usually go for the smiley pictures, but I am in love with her little gap-toothed smile right now!
 Can’t wait for our beach vacation…